 9.2.9.4 Nontraditional Treatments or Unlicensed Providers.
 Costs of nontraditional treatment or services not covered by State regulation (licensures, certificates, etc.) cannot be covered by the DVR.
-Treatments and therapies that are not approved by federal or State regulating bodies are limited to a maximum of 20 sessions or treatments per annual review of the IPE, if approved.
 When there is a question about a treatment request or prescription, medical consultation shall be obtained.
 Treatment plans should be provided to the counselor to assess the value and duration of the treatment or therapy.
 Continued support of therapy or treatment will be assessed annually to determine progress and the benefit to the participant.